CDCgov/data-exchange-upload/tests/bad-uploader/readme.md

 This command uploads 10 files, each 50MB in size, and sends the test results to the report server.

-## Smoke Testing:
+## Smoke Testing

 The following commands are useful for performing smoke tests against deployed environments.
 The following URLs can be used to test both from public internet and internal to CDC network:

 | URL               | Environment|
 |-------------------|------------|